rozek/node-red-authorization-examples/README.md

 Every example requires the following Node-RED extension

-* [node-red-contrib-components](https://github.com/ollixx/node-red-contrib-components)<br>"Components" allow multiply needed flows to be defined once and then invoked from multiple places
+* [node-red-contrib-reusable-flows](https://github.com/ollixx/node-red-contrib-reusable-flows)<br>"Reusable Flows" allow multiply needed flows to be defined once and then invoked from multiple places

 Additionally, all examples expect the global flow context to contain an object called `UserRegistry` which has the same format as described in "node-red-within-express":